Handling Duplicate Data

 Keep in mind that Segment’s libraries all generate

-message_ids for you for each event payload, with the exception of our HTTP API, which assigns each event a unique
+message_ids for you for each event payload, with the exception of the Segment HTTP API, which assigns each event a unique

-message_id when the message is ingested, although you could of course override and manually assign a
+message_id when the message is ingested.
+You can override these default generated IDs and manually assign a

 Questions?
 Problems?
 Need more info?
 Contact us, and we can help!